Abigail Austen: Forced resignation, 2007

-In March of 2007, Austen decided to transition, in accordance with her desire to live as a female.
+In March 2007, Austen started a gender transition in accordance with her female gender identity.

 Transgender individuals in the UK are protected under a number of legislative acts, including the Sex Discrimination Act Amendments (1999) and the Gender Recognition Act (2004), which make it illegal to treat a person differently on the grounds of gender alone, with the aim of protecting the rights of trans-people in the work-place.
 Although other people in the Royal Navy and Air Force have successfully transitioned in the service, as the first officer and first paratrooper, Austen's background caused considerable surprise to the Army, particularly in the light of constant media attention.
 At that time, the British military did not have regulations in place to support Austen's continued service with Airborne Forces.
 This led to a lengthy and public legal dispute.

 The issue was eventually amicably resolved, and Austen resigned her commission.
 Austen's case led to Army policy on transgender soldiers being formalised for the first time which now allows soldiers to transition while in service.
 The Regimental Colonel of The Parachute Regiment wrote to Austen to thank her for her "years of loyal service as an Airborne Officer".

-Present day
+She received a letter of apology from the Army in 2025.

+Post-military career

 Austen was the subject of a documentary on Channel 4 (UK) in March 2008 entitled Sex Change Soldier.
 This was repeated several times on UK television and sold to a number of other territories.
 The film continues to be shown around the world and formed the basis for a biographical film based on her life, produced by the Japanese TV company NHK.

-She continues to undertake a number of training and advisory roles on gender issues, including with Lancashire Police.
-She continues to support the Parachute Regiment by fundraising for Airborne Charities.
+She continued to undertake a number of training and advisory roles on gender issues, including with Lancashire Police, and supported the Parachute Regiment by fundraising for Airborne Charities.

 After leaving military service, Austen served as a police officer with Strathclyde Police in Glasgow, setting the first Scottish legal precedents for transphobic crimes and as the UK lead on development of diversity awareness for the national police service.
 She is an instructor with the Army Cadet Force, mentoring troubled young people from her police ward.

-In 2012, she returned to Afghanistan as a political advisor to US Forces in Southern Afghanistan.
-She served three years on back-to-back tours with the US 82nd Airborne, 3rd and 4th infantry divisions and was awarded a number of prestigious decorations for her work.

-She then moved to Ukraine, as deputy ambassador and senior diplomatic spokesperson for the European Union mission.

-Austen was then appointed as senior advisor to the UK's Standing Joint Deployable Headquarters, creating policy for the 9-nation coalition Joint Expeditionary Force defending NATO's eastern flank.

-She maintains a lecturing role to UK and US military staff colleges, specialising in conflict resolution and stabilisation.